hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 </Hds::Form::Checkbox::Group>
 ```

-#### "Group" with a single choice
+#### Group with a single choice

-There may be use cases in which you need to create a checkbox "group" that contains a single "field" element (eg. for design reasons, to show the "legend" in a similar position for other control’s labels).
-In that case is acceptable to have a group with a single "field" element.
+There may be use cases in which you need to create a Checkbox group that contains a single field element (e.g., to show the `Legend` in a similar position for other control’s labels).

 ```handlebars
 <Hds::Form::Checkbox::Group as |G|>